RifatArefin32/Learn-Django-REST-Framework/README.md

-# Add `requirements.txt` file
+# Section-2: Add `requirements.txt` file
 From the project root `LearnDRP/` directory, where the `env` virtual environment resides, we'll create a `requirements.txt` file.

 ### Why `requirements.txt`?
-- **Simplifies Dependency Installation:** Instead of manually installing each library, a single command `(pip install -r requirements.txt)` installs all the necessary dependencies for the project.
+- Instead of manually installing each library, a single command `(pip install -r requirements.txt)` installs all the necessary dependencies for the project.
-- **Ensures Environment Consistency:** By specifying exact versions of libraries, requirements.txt ensures that everyone working on the project uses the same versions of dependencies.
-This avoids compatibility issues, such as a library update breaking the project.
+- `requirements.txt` ensures that everyone working on the project uses the same versions of dependencies which avoids compatibility issues.
-- **Eases Collaboration**
+- Eases Collaboration
-When sharing the project with others (e.g., teammates or open-source contributors), the requirements.txt file tells them exactly which libraries are needed and which versions to install.
-- **Facilitates Deployment:** During deployment, the production server can use the requirements.txt file to quickly install all dependencies.
-Many cloud platforms and containerization tools (e.g., Docker) rely on this file for setting up the application environment.
+- During deployment, the production server can use the requirements.txt file to quickly install all dependencies.
-- **Automates CI/CD Pipelines:** Continuous Integration/Continuous Deployment (CI/CD) pipelines use requirements.txt to set up the application environment in automated workflows.
+- (CI/CD) pipelines use `requirements.txt` to set up the application environment in automated workflows.

 ### Where to Create requirements.txt?
 We should create the `requirements.txt` file in the `project_root/` directory, alongside `.git/` and `env/.` This makes the file accessible for :